Key Takeaways

 How is AI SEO different from traditional SEO?

-Traditional SEO focuses on optimizing content to rank highly in a list of search engine results to earn a user’s click.
-AI SEO focuses on structuring content and data so that an AI model selects your brand or product as the most direct and authoritative answer to a user’s query, with the goal of being featured directly in the AI’s response.
+Traditional SEO focuses on ranking links to earn a click.
+AI SEO focuses on structuring data (via UCP and Schema) so that an AI model selects your product as the best answer and facilitates a transaction directly in the chat interface.

 Is traditional SEO no longer relevant?